rickkk856/Batch_FID_PyTorchPix2Pix/README.md

 FID is one of the main metrics used to evaluate generative adversarial networks models, so in this repository we propose a calculation method to check the FID score over each epoch using the test data, the method is formated to the [PyTorch implementation of Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix#cyclegan-and-pix2pix-in-pytorch) and uses the packages [move-my-files](https://pypi.org/project/move-my-files/) and [pytorch-fid](https://pypi.org/project/pytorch-fid/).
 The method is composed of a few steps:

   1) test model with 5th_EpochCheckpoint
-  2) Separete REAL images and FAKE images of target domain
+  2) Separate REAL images and FAKE images of target domain
-  3) Calculate FID between pathREAL_B - pathFAKE_B
+  3) Calculate FID between REAL_B ←→ FAKE_B
   4) test model with 10th_EpochCheckpoint .....
 AND LOOP AGAIN UNTIL 200 / 400 epoch checkpoint

 *Note that the FID is calculated over the real data and generated data --> INPUT DATA IS SIMPLY IGNORED*